Some of the links in this post may be affiliate links.

 Here are some example you can try:

-• One wonderful organic potting mix that is ready to use out of the bag is the House mix which is made by Tilth Soil.
+- One wonderful organic potting mix that is ready to use out of the bag is the Pray For Us mix which is made by Oh Happy Plants (and you can use it straight out of the bag without adding anything.)

 The University of Florida also recommends a soil pH level of 6.5 (slightly acidic) if you want to monitor your soil pH.